Jim Calhoun

-James A. Calhoun (born May 10, 1942) is a longtime college basketball coach.
+James A. Calhoun (born May 10, 1942) is an American former college basketball coach.
 He is best known for his tenure as head coach of the University of Connecticut (UConn) men's basketball team.
-His teams won three NCAA national championships (1999, 2004, 2011), played in four Final Fours, won the 1988 NIT title, and won seven Big East tournament championships (1990, 1996, 1998, 1999, 2002, 2004, 2011).
+His teams won three NCAA national championships (1999, 2004, 2011), played in four Final Fours, won the 1988 NIT title, and won seventeen Big East Championships, which include 7 Big East tournament championships (1990, 1996, 1998, 1999, 2002, 2004, 2011) and 10 Big East regular season (1990, 1994–1996, 1998, 1999, 2002, 2003, 2005, 2006).
 With his team's 2011 NCAA title win, the 68-year-old Calhoun became the oldest coach to win a Division I men's basketball title.
-He won his 800th game in 2009 and finished his NCAA Division I career with 873 victories, ranking 11th all-time as of February 2019.
-From 2018–21, he served as head coach of the University of Saint Joseph men's basketball team.
+He won his 800th game in 2009 and finished his NCAA Division I career with 873 victories, ranking 11th all time as of February 2019.
+From 2018 to 2021, he served as head coach of the University of Saint Joseph men's basketball team.
 Calhoun is one of only six coaches in NCAA Division I history to win three or more championships, and he is widely considered one of the greatest coaches of all time.
 In 2005, he was inducted into the Basketball Hall of Fame.

 Early life and education

 A self-described Irish Catholic, Calhoun was born and raised in Braintree, Massachusetts, where he was a standout on the basketball, football, and baseball teams at Braintree High School.
 After his father died of a heart attack when Calhoun was 15, he was left to watch over his large family that included five siblings.
 Although he received a basketball scholarship to Lowell State, he only attended the school for three months after which he returned home to help support his mother and siblings.
 He worked as a granite cutter, headstone engraver, scrapyard worker, shampoo factory worker, and gravedigger.

 After a 20-month leave from higher education, Calhoun returned to college, this time at American International College in Springfield, Massachusetts, where he was given another basketball scholarship.
 He was the leading scorer on the team his junior and senior seasons, and captained the team in his final year, during which AIC advanced to the Division II playoffs.
 At the time he graduated, he was ranked as the fourth all-time scorer at AIC.
 Calhoun graduated in 1968 with a bachelor's degree in sociology.